makersacademy/airport_challenge/README.md

 ## Actions

-* Atc get Passengers to Destination
+* Atc gets Passengers to Destination
-* Atc get Passenters on way to Destination
+* Atc gets Passenters on way to Destination
-* Atc instruct Plane to land at Airport
+* Atc instructs Plane to land at Airport
-* Atc instruct Plane to takeoff at Airport
+* Atc instructs Plane to takeoff at Airport
-* Atc confim Plane not in airport at Airport
+* Atc confims Plane not in airport at Airport
-* Atc prevent landing when Airport is full to ensure Safety
+* Atc prevents landing when Airport is full to ensure Safety
-* Sd overide default Airport capacity for different Airports
+* Sd overrides default Airport capacity for different Airports
-* Atc prevent takeoff when Weather is stormy to ensure Safety
+* Atc prevents takeoff when Weather is stormy to ensure Safety
-* Atc prevent landing when Weather is stormy to ensure Safety
+* Atc prevents landing when Weather is stormy to ensure Safety

 ## Assumptions